Android Lollipop

 Android Lollipop (codenamed Android L during development) is the fifth major version of the Android mobile operating system developed by Google and the 12th version of Android, spanning versions between 5.0 and 5.1.1.

 Unveiled on June 25, 2014, at the Google I/O 2014 conference, it became available through official over-the-air (OTA) updates on November 12, 2014, for select devices that run distributions of Android serviced by Google (such as Nexus and Google Play edition devices).
 Its source code was made available on November 3, 2014.
 The first phone with Android Lollipop was the Nexus 6.

-One of the most prominent changes in the Lollipop release is a redesigned user interface built around a design language known as Material Design, which was made to retain a paper-like feel to the interface.
-Other changes include improvements to the notifications, which can be accessed from the lockscreen and displayed within applications as top-of-the-screen banners.
+One of the most prominent changes in the Lollipop release is a redesigned user interface built around a design language known as Material Design, designed to retain a paper-like feel.
+Other changes include improvements to notifications, which can be accessed from the lock screen and displayed within applications as top-of-screen banners.
 Google also made internal changes to the platform, with the Android Runtime (ART) officially replacing Dalvik for improved application performance, and with changes intended to improve and optimize battery usage.
-The Roboto font, which was originally made for Android Ice Cream Sandwich, was redesigned in favor of Material Design.
+The Roboto font, originally designed for Android Ice Cream Sandwich, was redesigned in line with Material Design.

-As of October 2025, 2.03% of Android devices ran Lollipop.
+As of June 2026, 2.02% of Android devices run Android Lollipop, making it the 10th most widely used version of Android.
 Google Play Services support for Lollipop ended in July 2024.

 Development

 The release was internally codenamed "Lemon Meringue Pie".
 Android 5.0 was first unveiled under the codename "Android L" on June 25, 2014, during a keynote presentation at the Google I/O developers' conference.
-Alongside Lollipop, the presentation focused on a number of new Android-oriented platforms and technologies, including Android TV, in-car platform Android Auto, wearable computing platform Android Wear, and health tracking platform Google Fit.
+Alongside Lollipop, the presentation focused on several new Android-oriented platforms and technologies, including Android TV, in-car platform Android Auto, wearable computing platform Android Wear, and health tracking platform Google Fit.

-Part of the presentation was dedicated to a new cross-platform design language referred to as "Material Design".
-Expanding upon the "card" motifs first seen in Google Now, it is a design with increased use of grid-based layouts, responsive animations and transitions, padding, and depth effects such as lighting and shadows.
+Part of the presentation was dedicated to a new cross-platform design language called "Material Design".
+Expanding upon the "card" motifs first seen in Google Now, it features increased use of grid-based layouts, responsive animations and transitions, padding, and depth effects such as lighting and shadows.
 Designer Matías Duarte explained that "unlike real paper, our digital material can expand and reform intelligently.
 Material has physical surfaces and edges.
 Seams and shadows provide meaning about what you can touch."
 The material design language would not only be used on Android, but across Google's suite of web software as well, providing a consistent experience across all platforms.